quantumjim/ibmqx-user-guides/rst/beginners-guide/001-Introduction/001-Introduction.rst

 Bennett <http://www.research.ibm.com/quantum/expertise.html>`_ on
 our website.

+|

 If you want to see more of the math and theory behind the concepts, we encourage you to dig into our full User Guide!

-|

-**We anticipate that you will spend about 10-30 min on each section (with the later sections requiring more time) as you read through this guide and explore the sample quantum scores on the IBM Q Experience.**